HSLdevcom/jore4-jore3-importer/README.md

 ### Requirements

-You need to have Docker installed on your system to run the script
+You need to have Docker installed on your system to run the script.

+Also the python virtual environment must be set up to run the tests (´./developer.sh setup:python`).

 ### How to use

+The script is automatically run as part of the import process.

-To run the stop registry importer script you need to have a Jore 3 database, a populated Jore 4 routes database and the `jore4-hasura` and `jore4-tiamat` microservices running.
+To manually run the stop registry importer script you need to have a Jore 3 database, a populated Jore 4 routes database and the `jore4-hasura` and `jore4-tiamat` microservices running.

 By default the script runs from the local Jore 3 `mssqltestdb` database and uses the base local `jore4-hasura` service as the target.
 You can change the source database and target Hasura instance by creating a `.env` file in the same directory as the script.